 These efforts in fiscal 2020 resulted in 18.5 thousand terajoules (TJ)*4 of the energy used in factories, which was reduced compared with the amount in fiscal 2019.

 Until the completion of the "Environmental Action Plan Green Plan 2018", we used all of the fixed CO2 emission factors for calculating the amount of purchased electricity in each fiscal year.
 At formulating our Green Plan 2021, we replaced this fixed factors with factors by country and by fiscal year*5 and recalculated the CO2 emissions, including those in previous years.
 With the calculation by the new factors, the CO2 emissions in fiscal 2020 was 2.23 million tons.

 In August 2019, Panasonic joined 'RE100',*6 an international initiative of corporations committed to change over to 100% renewable energy to be used for electricity in their business activities.
 We aim to replace all of our purchasing electricity across the world to 100% renewables by 2050, as well as to realize manufacturing with zero CO2 emissions.

-Panasonic is a member of Keidanren's Commitment to a Low Carbon Society, a voluntary action program for global warming prevention across the entire electric and electronic industry, with the targets set aiming at 2030.
-Specifically, we are steadily implementing energy-saving measures in factories and offices in order to achieve the goals set by the industry in Japan, aiming improvement in energy consumption rate in factories and large offices at an annual rate of 1% on average towards 2030.
+Additionally, Panasonic has participated in Keidanren's "Action Plan for Low Carbon Society", a voluntary action program to prevent global warming, collaborating all members of the whole electrical and electronic industry, with targets set for 2030.
+Specifically, we are steadily implementing energy-saving measures at our factories and offices to achieve the goals set by the industry in Japan, aiming to 'improve the energy consumption per basic unit at our factories and large offices at an annual rate of 1% on average towards 2030'.